gradualgames/ggvm/README.md

 * Alex Semenov (Shiru) - For bug reports and pointing Joe Granato to GGVm.
 Also for inspiring me to work really hard on performance issues on mobile devices.

-# Supported Platforms

-Games can be packaged up for the following platforms:

-- Windows
-- Mac
-- Linux
-- Android
-- iOS

 # Dependencies